We may earn money or products from the companies mentioned in this post.

-The toiletries are nice, and did not bother my sensitive skin.
-I kind of loved that the soap had a large A on it, as it gave me a slight Avengers vibe.
+The toiletries are nice and did not bother my sensitive skin.
+I kind of love that the soap had a large A on it, as it gave me a slight Avengers vibe.

 The towels were a good size.
 As a curvy gal, many times I find hotel towels are a bit small, but I was pleasantly surprised by the size of the towels in the bathroom.

 Finally, the most important part… the toilet paper was great quality.
 I love when hotels care that much about their guests that they give them soft, durable toilet paper.